georgemccrae/capstone-project/README.md

 #### Cleaning
 There was extensive cleaning of the Billboard data.
 The largest issue was that when I put the artist's name acquired from the Billboard API into the Spotify API, if the name of the artist was too long it would produce no results - therefore I had to remove featuring artists.
 This was simple is there was a 'featuring'.
 However &, comma, 'and', slash were all used synonymously.
 Therefore, I searched through all artists containing a comma etc and if the name appeared elsewhere then I would assume that it was a solo artist.
 I manually sorted through the remaining instances where a comma appeared and made some other exceptional lists.

-There were also cases where the Billboard and Spotify artist names didnt match up, so I created a dicitonary of such entries and used the Python package [Fuzzy Wuzzy](https://github.com/seatgeek/fuzzywuzzy) to see if they were adequately similar.

 ### Spotify Data